Namayan: Gold as currency

+Black Nephrite Jade Pillow with Spirit Face and God Motiff found in the vicinity of what is now Namayan.

 The Namayans used Piloncitos, small gold ingots some of the size of a corn kernel—and weighing from 0.09 to 2.65 grams.
 Large Piloncitos weighing 2.65 grams approximate the weight of one mass.
 Piloncitos have been excavated from Mandaluyong, Bataan and the banks of the Pasig River.

 Other than Piloncitos, the Namayans also used gold rings or gold ring-like ingots.
 Barter rings were circulated in the Philippines up to the 16th century.